rising-dancho/flask-react-native/README.md

 - make sure you have `XAMPP` with `MySQL` and `Apache` running on the localhost. (so that you have access to `PhpMyAdmin`: create a new table there and name it `flask`)
 - python must also be installed on your machine (tick the `PATH` checkbox before installing python)
-- create the `virtual environment`, activate the virtual environment (make sure you are in the `Scripts` directory where `activate.bat` is located)
+- create the `virtual environment`, activate the virtual environment using the `Command Prompt` (make sure you are in the `Scripts` directory where `activate.bat` is located)
 - `cd` back to `backend` folder where the  `requirements.txt` is located and then run the command to install the packages
-- once your done with the instructions above, make sure you are in the `backend` folder and then run this code the `Command Prompt`:
+- once your done with the instructions above, make sure you are in the `backend` folder and then run this code in the `Command Prompt`:
   `python app.py`
 - finally, install `Postman` so that you can test the `CRUD` routes